pietervdvn/MapComplete/Docs/Themes/bookcases.md

 A public bookcase is a small streetside cabinet, box, old phone booth or some other objects where books are stored.
 Everyone can place or take a book.
 This map aims to collect all these bookcases.
-You can discover new bookcases nearby and, with a free OpenStreetMap account, quickly add your favourite bookcases.

 This theme contains the following layers: